 Nylon prints are most easily removed after cooldown.
 However, when using a raft, it is recommended to remove it when the build plate is still warm.
 This will make removal of the raft easier.

 For more tips on how to improve the build plate adhesion, see this page.

-Health and Safety
+Health and safety

 Ultimaker Nylon is safe to print when using the recommended temperature settings listed above.
-To ensure a comfortable and healthy environment we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment we recommend 3D printing in a well-ventilated area.